Pamela Fisher, DVM

 Deanna has always had a love of animals and longed to have a horse.
 She was raised in Akron, where there was always, at least one dachshund and many tropical fish.
 Other childhood pets included turtles, a duck, an alligator, and a rabbit.
 Deanna specialized in Speech-Language Therapy in the public schools for 31 years, to improve the communication skills of many students.
 During that time, she was able to fulfill her childhood dream of having a horse and became an avid rider, spending many long days in the summer, participating on the Ohio Wagon Train and the Appalachian Wagon Train.
 Inspired by a close friend, Deanna began her holistic journey, with Young Living essential oils and energy work.
 Deanna is an Advanced Proficiency Healing Touch for Animals Practitioner, having completed all courses.
-She most recently attended classes in Cranio-Sacral Therapy and Cranio-Sacral Therapy for small animals, as well as Reiki.
-Over the years, she has supported many animals with treatment sessions, including horses.
-Deanna is now a retired educator and is pursuing a life of abundance with family, friends and her animal companions (horse, dog, hens).
-She is now able to share her passion for animals at our office, by appointment and assists Dr. Fisher.
-Much of her free time is spent outdoors, hiking, feeding birds by hand at the metropark, gardening, camping, reading, at the barn, dog walks, and in stillness.
+She is a Usui Shiki Ryoho Reiki Master and Teacher.
+Deanna has attended classes in Animal Communication, Cranio-Sacral Therapy and Cranio-Sacral Therapy for small animals.
+Her strong desire to be a lifelong learner has encouraged her to study color therapy, homeopathy, numerology, shamanism, crystals, and building crystal grids.
+Over the years, she has supported many animals with energy sessions, including horses.
+Deanna is now a retired educator and is pursuing a life of abundance with family, friends and her animal companions, including her Mustang, Indigo.
+She shares her passion for animals at our office, by appointment and assists Dr. Fisher in the exam room.
+Much of her free time is spent outdoors, hiking, feeding birds by hand at the metro park, gardening, boating, horseback riding, reading, practicing yoga, and in stillness.